President of Bangladesh: Sheikh Mujibur Rahman (Awami League)

-After Bangladesh achieved recognition from most countries, Sheikh Mujib helped Bangladesh enter into the United Nations and the Non-Aligned Movement.
+After Bangladesh achieved recognition from most countries, Mujib helped Bangladesh enter into the United Nations and the Non-Aligned Movement.
 He travelled to the United States, the United Kingdom and other European nations to obtain humanitarian and developmental assistance for the nation.
 He signed a treaty of friendship with India, which pledged extensive economic and humanitarian assistance and began training Bangladesh's security forces and government personnel.
-Mujib forged a close friendship with Indira Gandhi, strongly praising India's decision to intercede, and professed admiration and friendship for India.
-But the Indian government did not remain in close co-operation with Bangladesh during Mujib's lifetime.